 That experience didn’t stop the horror roller coaster crash at Alton Towers theme park back in June 2015.
 A rollercoaster carriage of the ironically named attraction “The Smiler”, carrying 16 passengers, slammed into a stationary empty carriage that incredibly, nobody knew was on the track.
 All 16 passengers were seriously injured with two of the front passengers requiring leg amputations.
 It was then 20 minutes before emergency services were called.

-What was described by prosecutors as a ‘Catalogue of errors‘ seemed to be the root cause of the incident?
-Warning lights were ignored and overwritten, communications were missed and procedures were non-existent or so ineffective that they were ignored.
+procedures were non-existent, or so ineffective, that they were ignored.
 These errors also included enormous pressure from management to meet certain downtime SLA’s; this time unfortunately at the expense of the safety of its passengers.

 The operator, Merlin Entertainments, was found at fault and copped a whopping £5M (AUD$8.5M) fine for the incident which is not much consolation for those that lost a limb in the incident.